kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

     ...
 ```

 > Note: Do not use comment style type hints (`# type: Any`).
-Some of our libraries use type comments due to legacy code supporting Python 2/3, but these will eventually be updated to annotation style.
+Some of our libraries use type comments due to legacy code supporting Python 2/3, but these will be updated to annotation style.

 A fully annotated signature includes type annotations for all parameters and the return type.
 The type of a parameter
 should follow the `:` syntax and a default argument can be supplied like in the `credential` parameter above.
 A return